From Crisis to Crisis

 From Crisis to Crisis reflects Hong Kong’s ongoing transformation from a gateway between China and the world, to a regional hub opening up a new milieu for the cultural, economic, and intellectual resources of Asia.
 The HKU Department of Architecture is part of this ongoing transformation, attracting thinkers from Asia, North America, Australia and Europe to engage in critical, relevant dialogues.
 The publication reflects this diversity and is characterized by its flexibility, contingency, vitality, and open-endedness.

-Editor: Nasrine Seraji, Sony Devabhaktuni, and Xiaoxuan Lu
+Editors: Nasrine Seraji, Sony Devabhaktuni and Xiaoxuan Lu

 Size: 5.9 x 9.05 in. / 16,5 x 23,5 cm.